 Designed to provide a consistent and simplified experience for developers who want to integrate Microsoft 365 functionality and other cloud resources into their projects, the Microsoft Graph API provides a single API endpoint that can be used to access data from multiple services (including of course also SharePoint Online), making it easier for developers to create cross-platform applications that perform a variety of tasks, such as reading and writing emails, managing calendars, accessing files and folders, and that work without problems on different devices.

-Like the REST API, the API follows the Open Data Protocol (OData) standard, allowing developers to perform CRUD operations on SharePoint entities using HTTP commands such as GET, POST, PUT and DELETE.
+Like the REST API, the API follows the Open Data Protocol (OData) standard, allowing developers to perform CRUD operations on Microsoft SharePoint entities using HTTP commands such as GET, POST, PUT and DELETE.

 In the specific context of SharePoint, the Microsoft Graph API offers a powerful way for developers to interact with the data and functionality of SharePoint sites and other related services and greatly enriches the operation of intranets based on SharePoint Online.